OfficeForProductSafetyAndStandards/product-safety-database/README.md

 ## Accounts

-### Keycloak

-The development instance of Keycloak is configured with the following default user accounts:

-* Internal user: `user@example.com` / `password`
-* Trading Standards user: `msa@example.com` / `password`
-* Admin Console: `admin` / `admin`

-Log in to the [Keycloak admin console](http://keycloak:8080/auth/admin) to add/edit users or to obtain client credentials.

-Ask someone on the team to create an account for you on the Int and Staging environments.

 ## GOV.UK Notify

 If you want to send emails from your development instance, or update any API keys for the deployed instances, you'll need an account for [GOV.UK Notify](https://www.notifications.service.gov.uk) - ask someone on the team to invite you.